Search teams comb debris for victims of deadly Hurricane Michael | Malay Mail

 Florida Governor Rick Scott said the storm had caused “unbelievable devastation” and the priority for the moment was looking for survivors among residents who failed to heed orders to evacuate.

-“We have over 1,000 people doing search and rescue,” Scott told ABC.

-“I’m very concerned about our citizens that didn’t evacuate and I just hope that, you know, we don’t have much loss of life.”
+“I’m very concerned about our citizens that didn’t evacuate and I just hope that, you know, we don’t have much loss of life,” Scott told ABC.

+The US Army said more than 2,000 Florida National Guard soldiers were working on the recovery operations.

-There have been five confirmed storm-related deaths so far — four in Florida’s Gadsden County and one in Georgia.
+There have been six confirmed storm-related deaths so far — four in Florida’s Gadsden County, one in Georgia, and one in North Carolina.

-CNN reported a sixth death, a 38-year-old man who died yesterday when a tree fell on his car in North Carolina.

 President Donald Trump pledged to help storm victims.